Whitsunday Yacht Hire – A Guide for First-Time Visitors

 - What is a bareboat yacht charter and how does it work?

-- The best time of year to sail the Whitsundays?
+- When is the best time of year to sail the Whitsundays?

-- How to get a good deal on a yacht charter?
+- How to get a good deal on a Whitsundays yacht hire?

-- Things to do & main attractions in the Whitsunday Islands
+- The major attractions in the Whitsunday Islands

 Located halfway down the coast of Queensland, you will find the Whitsunday Islands, a tropical paradise that’s almost too good to be true.